wing5wong/artisan-whs-static/source/_news/2021-01-12_facing-the-future.md

 New job opportunities, support for those who had lost their jobs, and working to provide more affordable housing locally were all issues that she would be addressing as MP in the new year, Lewis said.

-“It’s at the top of my to-do list to go and talk to the

-Minister for Housing and say ‘ look, we need housing out in the regions just as much as in the main centres’.
+“It’s at the top of my to-do list to go and talk to the Minister for Housing and say ‘look, we need housing out in the regions just as much as in the main centres’.

-“We’ve got t hese pri ori t i es locally, but you’ve got to bal ance that with the need to act r eal l y quickly where

-Covid-19 is concerned.
+“We’ve got these priorities locally, but you’ve got to balance that with the need to act really quickly where Covid-19 is concerned.

 “Every single day we’re learning new stuff about Covid-19, so we have to continue to be vigilant and on top of our game there.
 We still need to be looking to the future though, and how we’re going to address those big issues.”